amirali78frz/Minimisation_projects/README.md

 # Paper_codes
-This repository contains the code used in my publications.
+This repository contains the code used in the projects related to solving the minimisation problem.
-My publications can be found in "https://scholar.google.com/citations?user=mMfddjkAAAAJ&hl=en&oi=ao"